 For a long time, ERP systems ran "on site" on the company's IT infrastructure.
 Over time, companies began to operate their ERP applications in outsourced data centres.
 Today the cloud the trendy environment for providing the software.
 The models that combine the different types of provision are now the real trend.
 This is also referred to as hybrid ERP systems, which combine local and cloud-based components.

 One on-premises ERP must be paid for through the purchase of software licences.
 This is largely based on the number and type of users.
-Implementation can take time and updating to new versions is mostly a small project in itself.
-However, an on-site installation also has great advantages compared to typical cloud ERP.
+Implementation can take time and updating to new versions is usually a small project in itself.
+However, an on-site installation also has major advantages compared to typical cloud ERP.
 Customisation to specific requirements is easier to implement.
-Integration with other locally installed software systems is also usually easier.
+Integration with other locally installed software systems is also generally easier.

-In contrast, a cloud ERP may incur somewhat lower initial costs.
-The software license is usually paid for by a monthly rental.
-In the long run, however, rent is also more expensive than ownership.
-The greatest cost savings usually come from SaaS systems with multiple tenants using one instance of the business software.
-The structure of the software is the same for everyone and only the data that is organized about it is managed separately.
-SaaS ERP is typically lighter and handles a smaller number of business processes than on-premises ERP.
+In contrast, a cloud ERP may incur slightly lower upfront costs.
+The software licence is usually paid for via a monthly rental fee.
+In the long term, however, renting is also more expensive than ownership.
+The highest cost savings are usually achieved with SaaS systems with multiple tenants using one instance of the business software.
+The structure of the software is the same for everyone and only the data that is organised using it is managed separately.
+SaaS ERP is usually leaner and handles a smaller number of business processes than on-premises ERP.

 Most medium-sized companies are now moving their systems to the cloud.
-However, these are often more of an ERP concept that is implemented on the basis of a PAAS (Platform as a Service).
-The infrastructure is highly standardized, but the ERP software that is provided on it is then quite individually tailored to the needs of the individual company.
+However, these are often ERP concepts that are implemented on the basis of a PAAS (Platform as a Service).
+The infrastructure is highly standardised, but the ERP software that is provided on it is tailored to the needs of the individual company.

-The more industry-specific the requirements for an ERP system become, the fewer companies find SAAS offers that meet these requirements.
-For the manufacturers of such ERP software, who mostly operate in a niche, it is often not worth converting or even offering your industry software in parallel.
+The more industry-specific the requirements for an ERP system become, the fewer companies find SAAS offerings that fulfil these requirements.
+For the manufacturers of such ERP software, most of whom operate in a niche market, it is often not worth switching or even offering their industry software in parallel.

 History of ERP

-The origins of Enterprise Resource Planning go back more than 100 years.
+The origins of enterprise resource planning go back over 100 years.
 In 1913, Ford engineer Whitman Harris designed a paper-based system for planning production.
-The priority was to find an economically optimized order quantity.
-This process remained central to the manufacturing industry for decades.
-The manufacturer of tools Black and Decker introduced the computer in 1964.
-A mainframe supports the company's material requirements planning (MRP).
-Of course, IBM was also involved in the early days of the ERP software.
+The primary aim was to find an economically optimised order quantity.
+This process remained decisive for the manufacturing industry for decades.
+The manufacturer of tools Black and Decker brought the computer into play in 1964.
+A mainframe computer supported the company's material requirements planning (MRP).
+Of course, IBM was also involved in the early days of ERP software.
 The systems from "Big Blue" mainly addressed MRP processes.
-However, all of these systems had one thing in common, they were specially developed for companies and often a kind of bonus mostly still expensive hardware.
+However, all of these systems had one thing in common: they were developed specifically for companies and were often a kind of add-on to hardware that was usually still expensive.

 Mainframe software for controlling financial processes

-In the 1970s, manufacturers – including the two start-ups SAP and Baan – began developing mainframe software to control financial processes in a central database.
-The integrated software, which is structured in modules, was constantly being further developed and also included functions from human resources and accounting.
+In the 1970s, manufacturers - including the two start-ups SAP and Baan - began developing mainframe software to control financial processes in a central database.
+The integrated software, which was structured in modules, was continuously developed and also included human resources and accounting functions.

 In 1990, the market research company Gartner created a new software category.
 Enterprise Resource Planning (ERP) was more in line with the ever-expanding requirements.
 Most ERP systems have an MRP module or map the functions integrally.